The Dorothy Molter Museum and Ely Outfitting Company & Boundary Waters Guide Service is proud to offer the annual Dorothy Molter Experience Trip!

 Paddle the legendary canoe route to the former home of the last, legal non-indigenous resident of the BWCAW and learn about this rugged woman’s life of operating a wilderness fishing resort.

 You will visit the museum of her original cabins which were transported out of the Wilderness by dogsled and snowmobile, as well as paddle to the original location of the cabins on Knife Lake.
-Sarah Guy-Levar, the executive director of the Dorothy Molter Museum in Ely, will join this canoe trip and share colorful stories from Dorothy’s life.
+Sarah Guy-Levar, former executive director of the Dorothy Molter Museum in Ely, will join this canoe trip and share colorful stories from Dorothy’s life.
 This trip celebrates the life of one of the strongest female outdoors-people of the modern age.

 During four days on the water, expect days of both travel and base-camping.
 You will explore the clear waters of Knife Lake, and you may take a day trip to a scenic overlook.
 There will be time to rest, relax, and, if you’d like, fish.
 Each day will bring new experiences and sights, that could include waterfalls, wildlife and towering old growth white pines, in the beautiful Northwoods.
 Sign up by yourself, or bring along a friend.
 We look forward to heading out into these beautiful woods with you!